 Process automation is undoubtedly something that almost all humans benefit from in a variety of environments.
 In the field of information technology, the amounts of data to be controlled are growing every day.
 Moreover, in different industries, fast and efficient solutions to an assortment of problems are often requested.
 It’s in such cases that automation has taken some prominence.
 In cybersecurity, specifically, as Kaushik tells us, automation is useful for identifying, investigating, triaging, prioritizing, and remediating vulnerabilities and threats.

-that can appear in cybersecurity assessments performed by automated tools.
+appear in cybersecurity assessments performed by automated tools.
+Apart

 ML and AI represent benefits

-But it is also true that cybersecurity companies
+first part.
+But it is also true that

-New tools have emerged within these technological approaches.
+the last years.
+New tools have emerged within these technological

 Sorts is a recent command-line interface that we use for extracting metrics from the code repository.
 A previously trained neural network-based ML model is used to evaluate these metrics.
 Later, it returns the probabilities of finding vulnerabilities in specific files.
 As Oscar Prado remarked one year ago: tools like this "can help our analysts to decide where to look first, what portions of code may have vulnerabilities and require further attention, or which inputs may not have been properly sanitized."

 The human-tool combination becomes ideal